COMSOC-Community/comsoc-website/docs/index.md

 such as participatory budegting or liquid democracy.

 <span class="topics-header lettrine">Fair<br>Allocation</span>
-The second main cornerstone of social choice theory is fair division, the study of how to allocate resources among agents who have different tastes over the resources.
+The second major cornerstone of social choice theory is fair allocation, the study of mechansims to determine how to divide a number of jointly owned resources between several individuals, who may each have different preferences regarding these resources.
+The classical problem in the field concerns the question of how to fairly share a cake between several people.
-Typical examples include how to share a cake among agents who like different parts of the cakes, how to partition a piece of land, how to assign tasks within a team...
+Other examples include questions such as how to partition a piece of land, how to allocate bandwith to users on a communication network, and how to distribute tasks betwee the members of a team.

 <span class="topics-header lettrine">Coalition Formation</span>
 How to assign students to schools, doctors to hospitals?